You are hereThe 2012-2013 Fitzgerald EIR

 The 2012-2013 Fitzgerald EIR

-Earle Jay Maiman ’70 is serving as the 2012-2013 Fitzgerald Executive-in-Residence at the McDonough Center.
-His project, entitled “From Complaint to Verdict: A ‘Learning By Doing’ Experience in Trial Advocacy,” allows students to participate on a “mock” case throughout the 2012-2013 academic year.
-The students, under Mr. Maiman’s mentorship, tried that case to a jury on April 12, 2013.
+Earle Jay Maiman ’70 served as the 2012-2013 Fitzgerald Executive-in-Residence at the McDonough Center.
+His project, entitled “From Complaint to Verdict: A ‘Learning By Doing’ Experience in Trial Advocacy,” allowed students to participate on a “mock” case throughout the 2012-2013 academic year.
+The students, under Mr. Maiman’s mentorship, tried that case to a jury in April 2013.

-Mr. Maiman is the second Fitzgerald EIR.
+Mr. Maiman was the second Fitzgerald EIR.
 The program was renamed in 2011 for Barbara ’73 and Paul Fitzgerald.
 The Fitzgeralds donated $100,000 to endow McDonough’s EIR program in 2010.

 He spent his entire career either practicing, or teaching, the art of advocacy.
 After receiving an M.A. in Rhetoric and Public Address from the University of Wisconsin-Milwaukee in 1973, Maiman coached intercollegiate debate and taught argument for four years at James Madison University in Harrisonburg, Virginia.
 Maiman then earned a law degree from the University of Cincinnati and, in 1979, began as a law clerk at a downtown Cincinnati firm.
 He continued to work with that same firm – now called Thompson Hine, LLP – until he retired at the end of 2010.